August Birthstones: Peridot, Spinel and Sardonyx

 Only wise to say here that if history declares that Peridot is a protector, by the process of science, it cannot be proven.
 So many still believe that this heirloom would give a person mental clearness and emotional balance but its protective qualities stay stashed in folklore rather than verifiable data.

-Spinel: Second August Birthstones
+Spinel: Second August Birthstone

 Spinel has long been overshadowed by other gemstones, often mistaken for ruby due to its vivid red hue.
 In recent years, however, it has gained recognition as one of the official August birthstones, offering a fresh alternative to the more traditional Peridot and Sardonyx.